Who our current funders are and the projects they are funding

 As an independent Charitable Incorporated Organisation (CIO), we cannot do our good work without the support of grant funders and others.

 FVS’s role as parent carer forum is to inform, shape and monitor services for children with SEND by ensuring that parent carer experience and voices are at the heart of decision making.
 We achieve this through engagement work with families and participation with the Local Authority, Health and other partners.
 Our engagement with families is vital to ensure we provide broad collective representation in our participation work with partners.
 This ensures that our input to decision making is relevant and representative of SEND families in Surrey.

 We cannot achieve this important work without funding.
 Currently we cost approximately £197k annually.
 We are so grateful to the funders who support us year after year with core grants.
 We also couldn’t have made the magic happen without the Surrey based grant funders we have successfully applied to annually.
 In 2021 we were granted funding from The National Lottery Community Fund which is supporting our core costs for 5 years.

 Read more about all of our current funders below.

 Contact administers, and pays a grant of up to £17,500 available to one parent carer forum in each local authority area of England, funded by the Department for Education (DfE).

 The grant is used to strengthen parent carer forums, so that parent carers can participate in the strategic planning and decision-making around services for children and young people with SEND in their area.

-We are so pleased to share that we have been successful in receiving 5 years of funding towards our core costs, totalling £407,000.
-This ensures that we can continue to provide the engagement work with families and participation with partners.
+We are so pleased that we have been successful in receiving 5 years of funding towards our core costs, totalling £407,000.
+This funding runs from September 2021 to August 2026 and helps ensures that we can continue to provide the engagement work with families and participation with partners.